Ukraine’s president says Russian missile hit site of Babyn Yar Holocaust memorial

 The Babyn Yar Holocaust Memorial opened last year after repeated delays.
 The center’s chairman, Natan Sharansky, was born in Ukraine and was one of the most famous “refuseniks” — Jews in the Soviet Union who openly opposed bans on Jewish emigration.

-The strike also struck a chord in Jewish communities worldwide in the wake of Putin’s claim that he invaded Ukraine to “denazify” its government and stop a “genocide,” an assertion with no factual basis and which analysts say is aimed at discrediting Zelensky and other Ukrainian nationalists opposed to Russian control.
+The strike also resonated in Jewish communities worldwide in the wake of Putin’s claim that he invaded Ukraine to “denazify” its government and stop a “genocide,” an assertion with no factual basis and which analysts say is aimed at discrediting Zelensky and other Ukrainian nationalists opposed to Russian control.

 “Putin seeks to distort and manipulate the Holocaust to justify an illegal invasion of a sovereign democratic country is utterly abhorrent,” Sharansky said in a statement Tuesday.
 “It is symbolic that he starts attacking Kyiv by bombing the site of the Babyn Yar, the biggest of Nazi massacre.”